The best sales rebuttals follow a formula that helps you achieve your objectives.

-The basic gist of handling objections is saying to the prospect "I hear you.
+THE BASIC GIST OF handling objections is saying to the prospect "I hear you.
 If I can satisfy you on that issue, would you be more likely to do XYZ?"
 Ask your prospect "If you could satisfy yourself on this one point, you wouldn't have any objection to moving forward, would you?"
 This allows you to isolate the objection and uncover if there might be any other additional objections in the way.
 You are also getting commitment to move forward if you can overcome their concern.

-Let's look an example rebuttal:
+Let's look at an example objection and a sample rebuttal.

 Prospect: “It costs too much.”